 May Improve The Health Of Your Skin

 This may be the most interesting use for the phytoestrogens from this abundant plant.
 There is a small body of evidence that it can improve the signs of aging when used on the skin.
 It can reduce inflammation and increase collagen production to help smooth and tone the skin.
 The anti-inflammatory effects can also be helpful for skin conditions such as eczema and acne, as well as itchy rashes.
-It also has been shown to be useful for treatment of wounds, even non-healing wounds, due to the stimulation of collagen production.
+Red clover has a history of use in treating eczema.
+It has been shown to be useful for the treatment of wounds, even non-healing wounds, due to the stimulation of collagen production.
 It has also been used to stimulate and improve the health of the scalp and hair follicles, as noted earlier.